arthurFerraz9/Max-Flow-Dinitzs-Algorithm/README.md

 ## Instalation

-First make sure you Python 3 and Conda installed.
+* First make sure Python 3 and Conda are installed.
-Then run the command install.sh
+* Then run the command install.sh

-Finally just run the Jupyter Notebook
+* Finally just run the Jupyter Notebook